mother-of-all-self-hosting/ansible-role-exim-relay/docs/configuring-exim-relay.md

 If you're having trouble with email not being delivered, it may be useful to inspect the mailer logs.

-To do so, log in to the server with SSH and run `journalctl -fu exim-relay` (or how you/your playbook named the service, e.g. `matrix-exim-relay`).
+To do so, log in to the server with SSH and run `journalctl -fu exim-relay` (or how you/your playbook named the service, e.g. `mash-exim-relay`, `matrix-exim-relay`).